Amicus: Filed April 2, 2021

-Compassion & Choices, Lynne Lieberman, and Dr. Glassman were accepted as amicus by the court on April 26, 2021.
-Sadly, Lynne Lieberman passed away while the appeal was pending.
+Compassion & Choices along with Lynne Lieberman, a terminally ill New Jersey resident; and Dr. Paul Bryman, a hospice and palliative care physician practicing in New Jersey, submitted an amicus brief on April 2, 2021, urging the Court of Appeal to affirm the lower court’s dismissal of the case.
+We were accepted as amicus by the court, but sadly, Lieberman died while the appeal was pending.
 On May 2, 2022, Compassion & Choices argued in defense of the law before the New Jersey Appellate Court.
-Despite filing the appeal, Plaintiffs did not show up for oral argument.
+Despite filing the appeal, plaintiffs did not show up for oral argument.

 The New Jersey Appellate Court affirmed the lower court’s dismissal of the lawsuit, but on August 15, 2022, plaintiffs filed a petition and requested a time extension until November 23, 2022, indicating they plan to appeal the Appellate Court’s decision to the New Jersey Supreme Court.